Why they are good policy - plus options for design

 General Motors Sets All-Electric Target For Vehicles By 2035, NPR, February 1, 2021

 California to phase out sales of new gas-powered cars by 2035, Washington Post, Sept 23, 2020

-Even if we do succeed in stopping selling all gas powered cars by 2035, our transportation sector will not reach zero emissions until 2050.
+Even if we do succeed in stopping selling all gas powered cars by 2035, our transportation sector will not reach zero emissions until at least 2050.
 Electric Cars Are Coming.
 How Long Until They Rule the Road?
 New York Times, March 10, 2021

 E-Bike 1000 MPG Study-Charging, E-Bike 1000 MPG Project, accessed 6/23/21

 E-Bike 1000 MPG Study-Results, E-Bike 1000 MPG Project, accessed 6/23/21

 Environmental & Human Rights Costs of Batteries.
 E-bike 1000 MPG Project

 Several studies evaluating cost effectiveness of e-bike incentive programs are listed on the E-bike Studies page.

 The Power of Electric Bike Libraries, Bloomberg CityLab, October 15, 2021

 Free E-bikes for Everyone, New York Times, Opinion, November 22, 2021